NJ Transit to suspend entire Atlantic City Line for 4 months

 "There was no advance notification and I will be meeting with the carrier ASAP and will keep members updated," Burkett wrote.

-Neither the memo or the text offered a reason for the decision but NJ Transit has been taking trains off line to install positive train control braking technology.
+NJ Transit has been taking trains off line to install positive train control braking technology.
 The work contributed to dozens of trains being canceled on several lines, causing delays and packed commutes.

+Raritan Valley Line customers will not receive any discounts but will be required to transfer to a New York-bound train at Newark Penn Station.

+NJ Transit will offer the following discounts and options during the closure of the Atlantic City Line:

+- Customers in Atlantic City will not use the Atlantic City Rail Terminal.
+All customers should utilize the Atlantic City Bus Terminal for service on bus route No. 554, which will arrive/depart only at the Atlantic City Bus Terminal.

+- Atlantic City casino jitney bus service will not operate to/from the Atlantic City Rail Terminal.
+This service will relocate to/from the Atlantic City Bus Terminal.

-The Atlantic City line last year had an average daily ridership of less than 2,000 boardings, a number that has been falling every year.
+The Atlantic City Line last year had an average daily ridership of less than 2,000 boardings, a number that has been falling every year.
 The Atlantic City station has less than 600 boardings on an average weekday.
 Another 490 board in Philadelphia and about 300 board in Lindenwold.
-By comparison, the River Line between Camden and Trenton has about 9,000 weekday boardings in 2014.
+By comparison, the River Line between Camden and Trenton had about 9,000 weekday boardings in 2014.

 Several years ago, Atlantic County officials discussed expanding the Atlantic City Line but NJ Transit officials were skeptical about such an investment.

-Note: Editor's note: This story was updated to reflect updated information released by NJ Transit